PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 **iv.
 Expand a group**

-Let's reverse the process selectively.
+Let's reverse the process selectively and drill down into a particular group.
 Recall our running interest in the IL-5 signal transduction pathway originally curated by NetPath?
 Well it is hidden inside the cluster labelled 'pid angiopoietin receptor pathway'.
 We can recover the view for this gene set.

 - 'Control Panel' select the 'AutoAnnotate' tab
   -  Right click 'pid angiopoietin receptor pathway'